 Each helical track (or scan) on the tape contains the information coming from a pair of inputs (either 1+2 or 3+4).
 These tracks are made up of 192 sectors of digital information sent from the ECC (Error Correction Code).
-The shuffling used in the NAGRA-D means that it is perfectly possible to record channels 1+2 initially and then at a later date record channels 3+4 (or vice-versa) using the INSERT feature, providing that the machine is in the high speed four track mode.
+The shuffling used in the NAGRA-D II means that it is perfectly possible to record channels 1+2 initially and then at a later date record channels 3+4 (or vice-versa) using the INSERT feature, providing that the machine is in the high speed four track mode.
 However it is not possible to record channels 1+3 and later 2+4 as this would require additional heads in the scanner allowing read before write.
+When the machine is set to record at sampling frequencies higher than 48 kHz then only two channels are available.
+The Left channel is recorded on the scan for tracks 1+2 and the right channel on the scan corresponding to channels 3+4.

-The helical tracks of the NAGRA-D are recorded by a rotating scanner equipped with VHS heads, which rotates at 62.5 revolutions per second (3'750 R.P.M. at a sampling frequency of 48 kHz.) and the track width of each scan is of $70\mu$ m.
+The helical tracks of the NAGRA-D II are recorded by a rotating scanner equipped with VHS heads, which rotates at 62.5 revolutions per second (3'750 R.P.M. at a sampling frequency of 48 kHz.) and the track width of each scan is of 70μ m.